Energy Efficiency in UF Buildings

 Our everyday activities – plug-load from equipment such as computers and copiers and lighting – typically account for roughly 30-40% of a building’s energy use and the resulting carbon emissions.
 The remaining energy use and emissions are due to building design, construction, and daily systems operation.
 Overall energy consumption in UF buildings accounts for over 75% of UF’s carbon footprint.

 How Energy is Used in UF Buildings

 A large majority of UF buildings are cooled through a chilled water utility produced by UF’s Facilities Services (FS).
-This system cools the supply air to 55 degrees.
+This system cools the supply air to 45 degrees Fahrenheit.
 Each building is different, but many have a re-heat type system that uses heated, piped steam to heat the air back up to the desired air temperature set for the zone or space.
 Having a cooler temperature setting actually saves energy by not reheating the air.
 However, we must reheat to a level of comfort for the occupants.
 Currently, in our humid climate, this is the best way we have of removing the humidity from the air to keep our buildings healthy, and free of mold and mildew.

 We are continuously trying to improve our systems by increasing comfort and unit efficiency, while still focusing on decreasing energy consumption.

 FS has had a program in place for several years to reduce energy consumption by re-commissioning buildings, retrofitting the chilled water loops and replacing lighting systems.
 Additionally, they schedule temperature set-backs for the heating, ventilating and air conditioning (HVAC) systems in buildings when they are unoccupied.
 These building temperature setback programs are also in full effect during the holiday season.